rp13g10/fell_finder/README.md

 ## Environment Variables

 Proper documentation for these is pending (as the list of variables is not yet complete).
-You will need the following environment variables set in order to run the code.
-The recommendation is that this be done with a `.env` file.
+Please refer to `.env.example` for details of the environment variables currently required in order for this script to run as-expected.

-UPDATED SPEC TO GO HERE, WITH .env.example

 ## Roadmap